Ye1enaaa/Recipe-Vault/README.md

 Next Update:
 1. For future updates, I will add some ordering methods
-2. Like & commment features from other users
+2. Like & commment features from other users<br>
 Develop by: ERICKSON AVILA DELA CRUZ

 This application is for school purposes only.